 Poet Julie Kane—the great-grandchild of eight Irish immigrants—was born in Boston, Massachusetts.
 She grew up in Massachusetts, upstate New York, and New Jersey, and graduated from Cornell University with a B.A. in English.
 One of Anne Sexton’s graduate poetry students at Boston University at the time of Sexton’s suicide, Kane moved to Louisiana after marrying a native, then stayed after the marriage ended.
 She lived in Baton Rouge for two years, working in the federal “War on Poverty”; then in New Orleans for seventeen years, working as a technical writer and editor; then in St. Gabriel for four years, completing a doctorate in English with a dissertation on the villanelle at Louisiana State University.
-Since 1999 she has lived in Natchitoches, where she is Professor of English Emeritus at Northwestern State University and winner of the 2014 Excellence in Teaching Award.
-She was the 2011-2013 Louisiana Poet Laureate.
+Since 1999 she has lived in Natchitoches, where she is Professor of English Emeritus at Northwestern State University and winner of the Excellence in Teaching Award, Mildred Hart Bailey Faculty Research Award, and Dr. Jean D'Amato-Thomas Lifetime Achievement Award.
+During 2002 she was a Fulbright Scholar to Lithuania, teaching at Vilnius Pedagogical University.
+From 2011-2013 she was the Louisiana Poet Laureate.
 In 2018 she joined the poetry faculty of the Western State Colorado University low-residency MFA program.

 Like Everette Maddox, Grace Bauer, and Yusef Komunyakaa, among others, Kane was one of the poets associated with the Maple Leaf Bar literary scene in New Orleans in the late 1970s and 1980s.
 She is also associated with the New Formalist Movement in contemporary poetry, although she prefers Barbara Crooker’s term “semi-formalist.”
 Her poems often take up themes of the breakdown of modern relationships or the intersection of identity and place, with the cold, unforgiving North of her Irish Catholic girlhood and the warm, sensual South of her adult years figuring as the two poles of fate vs. free will, inescapable tragedy vs. redemption through an act of grace.

-Umpteen Ways of Looking at a Possum: Critical and Creative Responses to Everette Maddox (Xavier Review Press, 2006), an anthology that Kane co-edited with Grace Bauer, was one of three finalists for the 2007 Southern Independent Booksellers Alliance (SIBA) Book Award in Poetry.
+Together with Grace Bauer, Kane co-edited Umpteen Ways of Looking at a Possum: Critical and Creative Responses to Everette Maddox (Xavier Review Press, 2006), which was one of three finalists for the 2007 Southern Independent Booksellers Alliance (SIBA) Book Award in Poetry.
+She and Bauer also teamed up to co-edit Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (Lost Horse Press, 2017).
 She also edited the post-1900 poetry selections for the Longman anthology of Southern literature, Voices of the American South (Pearson, 2005).
-New from Lost Horse Press is Nasty Women Poets: An Unapologetic Anthology of Subversive Verse (2017), co-edited with Grace Bauer.
 Kane has published poetry translations from the French of Victor Hugo and co-translations from the Lithuanian of Tautvyda Marcinkevičiūtė, and she wrote the historical introductions to the anthologies Contemporary Lithuanian Poetry: A Baltic Anthology (UNO Press, 2013) and Villanelles (Everyman’s Library, 2012).
-In Fall 2018, Lost Horse Press will publish Terribly in Love, a collection of English-language translations of Marcinkevičiūtė's poems co-edited by Kane and H. L. Hix.
+Recently out from Lost Horse Press is Terribly in Love, a collection of English-language translations of Marcinkevičiūtė's poems co-edited by Kane and H. L. Hix.
 Kane is also a contributing editor for Light: A Journal of Light Verse Since 1992.

 Her essays on poetry and literature appear in Twentieth Century Literature, Literature Film Quarterly, Modern Language Quarterly, Journal of Consciousness Studies, PsyArt, Mezzo Cammin, Per Contra, Dictionary of Literary Biography, The Princeton Encyclopedia of Poetry and Poetics, Southern Writers: A New Biographical Dictionary, The Facts on File Companion to Twentieth-Century British Poetry, Cambridge Encyclopedia of the Language Sciences, and other journals and publications.
 Her research on the villanelle’s history led to her discovery that its form was not fixed until the 19th century—not the 16th or even earlier, as was then claimed in all reference books on the subject.
 And at a time when the brain’s left hemisphere was believed to be the sole “seat of language,” Kane was the first researcher to put forth the hypothesis that “poetic” language was dependent upon right-hemispheric functioning.
 She was also the first person to write a scholarly essay on Tim Gautreaux, who has since become canonical among Southern fiction writers.